Raina Fehl

 Raina Fehl (August 23, 1920 – May 3, 2009) was an Austrian-born American classicist, writer and editor.
-She immigrated to the United States, 1939.
-United States citizen since 1944.
-U.S. Army Service 1945–1946, Psychiatric Social Worker, U.S. War Department, Research Analyst, Nuremberg War Crimes Trials, 1946–1947.
-Married Philipp Fehl December 11, 1945.
-Mother of two daughters, Katharine, "Kathy Fehl", and Caroline "Lynn" Coulston.
-She died May 3, 2009, in Appleton, Wisconsin and buried near family at The Eternal Home Cemetery, Block 1540, Row A, Space 6, Colma California.
+Upon immigrating to the United States, she served in the U.S. Army Service before continuing her education and work in the field of english.
+She died May 3, 2009, in Appleton, Wisconsin, and was buried near family at The Eternal Home Cemetery, Block 1540, Row A, Space 6, in Colma California.

-Her delightful smile, her beauty, her knowledge were extraordinary and memorable.
-She was admirable in so many ways, not the least of which was "the way she sacrificed so much of her own time and talent to further [her husband's] work, both while he was alive, and after his death; she was an absolute model of devotion.
+Fehl's friends and family recognized her delightful smile, beauty, and knowledge as extraordinary and memorable.
+Jennifer Montagu, chair, Gombrich Archive, Warburg Institute noted, "the way she sacrificed so much of her own time and talent to further [her husband's] work, both while he was alive, and after his death; she was an absolute model of devotion.
 But of course her greatest quality was her own personality, her probity and honesty, and her capacity for loyal friendship."
-Jennifer Montagu, chair, Gombrich Archive, Warburg Institute.
 Her joy in learning is epitomized in the story told by her colleague, Paul Olson, who fondly remembers her driving him to work with a Greek dictionary on the steering wheel.
-Paul Olson, Professor Emeritus Department of English, University of Nebraska.
+Paul Olson, Professor Emeritus Department of English, University of Nebraska–Lincoln.
 She and her work are discussed in the comic-philosophical novel Harmony Junction by Goddard Graves (2009, privately published).

 Biography

-Born August 23, 1920, Vienna, Austria.
-Immigrated into the United States, 1939.
-United States citizen since 1944.
-U.S. Army Service 1945–1946, Psychiatric Social Worker, U.S. War Department, Research Analyst, Nuremberg War Crimes Trials, 1946–1947.
-Married Philipp Fehl December 11, 1945.
-Mother of two daughters, Katharine and Caroline.

-Maria Raina Fehl was known as Raina (pronounced as if you were saying the Rhine River with a soft "a" on the end Rhine-a).
-She was the daughter of the poet/author/civil rights attorney, Erich Fritz Schweinburg, 1890-1959 buried Rochester, Vermont, and the humanitarian, Rosa Gussman Schweinburg.
+Maria Raina Fehl, known as Raina [Rhine-ă] was born August 23, 1920, in Vienna, Austria, to humanitarian Rosa Gussman Schweinburg and poet, author, and civil rights attorney Erich Fritz Schweinburg.
 From her birth, she fought many physical battles, starting with contracting and surviving smallpox in the center where she was born.
+She was restrained with tiny baby sized fetters, and came away with only two tiny scars.

+In 1939, she immigrated to the United States where she became a citizen in 1944.
+She served in the U.S. Army Service the next year, until 1946, where she was involved as a Psychiatric Social Worker in the U.S. War Department.
+In addition to this, she was a research analyst in the Nuremberg War Crimes Trials from 1946 until 1947.
+During this, she married Philipp Fehl on December 11, 1945.
+She had two daughters, Katharine "Kathy" Fehl, and Caroline "Lynn" Coulston.

-She was restrained with tiny baby sized fetters and came away with only two tiny scars.
-Although throughout her life, she suffered from difficult health problems, she never defined herself by her illnesses or any other of her life's hardships.
+Although throughout her life she suffered from health problems, she never defined herself by her illnesses or any other of her life's hardships.
 Instead, she lived her life with grace and energy and maintained that vitality to the very end of her life.